NodeCGElements/nodecg-typeahead-input/README.md

 An implementation of [vaadin-combo-box](https://www.webcomponents.org/element/vaadin/vaadin-combo-box) designed to work well in NodeCG dashboard panels.
 Requires Polymer 2.

+## Deprecation Notice
+This element is deprecated, and should not be used in new projects.
+It should continue to work in existing projects for the foreseeable future.

 ## Motivation
 NodeCG dashboard panels are iframes.
 Iframes cannot render any overflow content -- it must be clipped to the bounds of the iframe.
 This makes UI elements such as typeaheads with dropdowns very difficult.